Now that we are in the month of December, many of us are adding Poinsettias to our indoor plant inventory.

 1. Bract color, shape and texture.

-The function of bracts are to attract the attention of pollinators to the Poinsettia's very small and easily overlooked flowers, or, cyathia found in the center of the bract.
+The function of bracts are to attract the attention of pollinators to the Poinsettia's very small and easily overlooked flowers, called cyathia, found in the center of the bract.

 The following Poinsettias all have distinct bract shape, texture and color.